 Why do they increase the impact of your message?

 Well, it’s simple, really – people are visual creatures.
-This means we take in more information by watching than reading.
+This means we take in more information by watching than by reading.
 Remember the saying, “a picture is worth a thousand words”?
 Besides that, here are 4 other reasons video is so effective:

-- Makes it easier to digest information.
 Especially when explaining complicated concepts, video is a great way to present information in an easy-to-understand way.
 Not only is the format easy to take in, but it also makes breaking down concepts easier.

-- Builds relationships fast.
 I’m sure you know the marketing mantra: people buy from people they know, like, and trust.
 Nothing beats video in making prospects or your audience know, like, and trust you… fast.
 Video is an instant relationship builder.
 It’s the next best thing to live face-to-face communication.

 A video is a great tool that has made it easier to communicate thoughts and ideas with people – not just in a room, but even across the globe.

 6 Types of Video Presentations You Need to Know